 Entertain yourself with a book electronic device or an electronic device.
 Keep your electronic device in airplane mode.
 It helps if you download the videos you want to watch before you are at the airport.

 Have you traveled as an unaccompanied minor?
-Are you the parent of a kids who fly alone?
+Are you the parent of children traveling alone?
 What have your experiences been?
 Do you have any tips to add?
+What is your most recommended unaccompanied minor service?
 Let us know below in the comments.

 If you enjoyed this post, you may also like: